 We woke up a couple of mornings before the celebrations in 2017 to find our landlords (a Khmer family whose top half of their house we lived in) had hung a big multi-coloured star-light on our balcony and several smaller ones around the property.
 Khmers from all over Cambodia flooded the town to visit relatives and to join in the festivities.
 The number of tourists also steadily increased as they arrived to experience this celebration.

 For many, the highlight of Khmer New Year is taking part in the water and talcum powder fights that have become the norm in more recent years.
 For three days people roam the streets armed with brightly coloured, plastic water guns, buckets, hoses and talcum powder.
 There are also Buddist ceremonies, family, school, and staff parties, and the massive Angkor Sankranta festival held in the Angkor Archaeological Park.

-I’ve been made aware by friends in Siem Reap that Angkor Sankranta WILL NOT be taking place at Angkor Wat in 2019.
+I’ve been made aware by friends in Siem Reap that Angkor Sankranta WILL NOT be taking place at Angkor Wat in 2019 and future years.